 Remedy

-Porsche will notify owners by mail and instruct you to take your car to a dealer to update the control unit software.
+FCA Canada will notify owners by mail and advise you to take your vehicle to a dealership to inspect and, if necessary, replace the steering column control module.

 Safety Risk